-10.3 In order for us to provide you with a high quality service on an ongoing basis it is essential that you provide us with relevant records and information when requested, reply to correspondence in a timely manner and otherwise follow the terms of the agreement between us set out in this Standard Terms of Business and associated Engagement letters.
+10.3 In order for us to provide you with a high quality service on an ongoing basis it is essential that you provide us with relevant records and information when requested, reply to correspondence in a timely manner and otherwise follow the terms of the agreement between us set out in this Standard Terms of Business and associated Engagement schedules.
 We therefore reserve the right to cancel the engagement between us with immediate effect in the event of:

-• your insolvency, bankruptcy or other arrangement being reached with creditors;
+- • your insolvency, bankruptcy or other arrangement being reached with creditors;

-• failure to pay our fees by the due dates;
+- • failure to pay our fees by the due dates;

-• either party being in breach of their obligations where this is not corrected within 30 days of being asked to do so.
+- • either party being in breach of their obligations where this is not corrected within 30 days of being asked to do so.

 11 Applicable law